SlickTorpedo/DoorLock/README.md

 ## How Much Is It?
 The cost of DoorLock is $70.
 If you and a roommate choose to share, the cost would be $35 each.

+## New Features
+### Privacy Time
+You can now request "privacy time" or "quiet time" with DoorLock.
+When you set a privacy period, your roommate will receive a warning saying, "Your roommate is requesting privacy until [time]."
+They can choose to either ignore the request or come back later.

+### Quiet Time
+If you set "quiet time," a warning will be displayed when someone tries to enter your room, reminding them to please be quiet to avoid disturbing you.

 Feel free to reach out if you have any questions or need further information.
 Enjoy the convenience and flexibility of DoorLock!